GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Image optimization - convert game covers to WebP format
 - [ ] Consider prefetching game pages on hover

+### Metadata
+- [ ] How do we find all genres?
+    - Can we find a list of every genre ever?
+    - Do we create a script that finds genres, and validates user-submitted info?

 ## UX Improvements
 - [ ] Loading state indicator/symbol for JavaScript-driven filtering
 - [ ] Add a "Back to Top" button for long pages
 - [ ] Add keyboard navigation for filter dropdowns (arrow keys)
 - [ ] Add "Copy Link" button for sharing specific filtered views

+### /rules/ page
+- [ ] Consider making "Summary Ruleset" easier to read somehow.

 ---